danielatrivella/NP3_MS_Workflow/README.md

 ~~~
 L754_bacs_test
 │
-├── outs                                        <- the results from the clustering steps in separated folders, each one with results from the other workflow commands as described below
+├── outs                                        <- the results from the clustering steps in separated folders, and inside them the results from the other workflow steps as described below
 │   │
-│   ├── L754_bacs_test                          <- the final clustering step results folder
+│   ├── L754_bacs_test                          <- the final clustering (Step 3) result folder
 │   │   │
 |   |   ├── clust                               <- the folder with clusters membership files (which SCANS or msclusterID were joined in the final clustering step) (Step3)
 │   │   │
 |   |   ├── count_tables                        <- the folder with the quantification tables from Step 4 named as "L754_bacs_test_(spectra|peak_area).csv" and "L754_bacs_test_peak_area_MS1.csv"
 │   │   │   |
-│   │   │   ├── clean                           <- the folder with quantification tables from Steps 6, 7 and 9
+│   │   │   ├── clean                           <- the folder with the quantification tables from Steps 5, 7 and 9
 │   │   │   |
-│   │   │   └── merge                           <- the folder with quantification tables from Steps 8 and 9
+│   │   │   └── merge                           <- the folder with the quantification tables from Steps 8 and 9
 │   │   │
-|   |   ├── mgf                                 <- the folder with the mgf files containing the resulting collection of consensus spectra (Step 3).
-The file L754_bacs_test_all.mgf contains all the resulting consensus spectra
+|   |   ├── identifications                     <- the folder with the complete list of identifications from UNPD returned by tremolo
 │   │   │
+|   |   ├── mgf                                 <- the folder with the MGF files from the clustering Step 3 (named L754_bacs_test_all.mgf), containing the complete list of consensus spectra, and from the clean Step 5 (named L754_bacs_test_clean.mgf), containing the final list of clean consensus spectra.
+│   │   │
-|   |   └── molecular_networking                <- the folder with the similarity molecular networks and the molecular network of annotations edge files (Steps 7 and 10).
-One table with the attributes of the molecular network of annotations
+|   |   └── molecular_networking                <- the folder with the spectral similarity molecular networks (SSMN) and the ionization variant annotation molecular network (IVAMN) in edge files (Steps 7 and 10).
+One table with the attributes of the IVAMN
 │   │       |
-│   │       └── similarity_tables               <- the folder with the pairwise similarity tables (Step 6)
+│   │       └── similarity_tables               <- the folder with the pairwise similarity tables (Step 5)
 │   │
-│   ├── B_X_Y                                   <- the clustering steps results folders, where X is the data collection batch number in the metadata file of each group of samples and Y is 0 if it is the result of a data clustering step or 1 if it is the result of a blank clustering step
+│   ├── B_X_Y                                   <- the clustering sub steps results folders, where X is the data collection batch number in the metadata table of each group of samples and Y is 0 if it is the result of a data clustering step or 1 if it is the result of a blank clustering step
 │   │
 │   └── B_X                                     <- the data collection batch integration step results folders, where X is the data collection batch number
 │
-├── np3_modifications.csv                       <- a copy of the ionization variant rules table used in the job
+├── np3_modifications.csv                       <- a copy of the ionization variant rules table used in Step 7
 │
 ├── marine_bacteria_library_L754_metadata.csv   <- a copy of the metadata table used in the job
 │
-└── logRunParms                                 <- the command line parameters values used to run the command
+└── logRunParms                                 <- the command line parameters values used in the run command, for reproducibility
 ~~~